ammmrrr18-cloud/Programming-Foundations-Roadmap/C# - Level 1/Windows_Forms/Pizza-Ordering-System/README.md

 ---

-## Graphical User Interface (GUI) Controls Used
+## Graphical User Interface (GUI) Controls and Properties Used

-To build an interactive and responsive user experience, various standard controls were utilized across the system's screens:
+To build an interactive, responsive, and user-friendly experience, various standard controls and advanced property management techniques were utilized across the system's screens:
 * **RadioButtons:** Used to enforce single-choice selections such as pizza sizes (Small, Medium, Large) and crust types (Thin, Thick).
 * **CheckBoxes:** Used for multi-selection options, specifically allowing users to add multiple custom pizza toppings.
 * **Buttons:** Used to trigger actions, navigate between functional screens, confirm final orders, and reset input data.
 * **Labels:** Used to display descriptive text, static information, dynamic total prices, and receipt summary calculations.
 * **GroupBoxes:** Used to logically separate and visually categorize distinct sets of options on the forms.
 * **PictureBoxes:** Used to render background images, decorative design components, and custom restaurant branding elements.
+* **Tag Property:** Effectively leveraged to store underlying financial values (such as specific item/topping costs) directly within individual UI components, enabling clean object-oriented data retrieval during dynamic receipt calculation.
+* **TabStop & TabIndex Properties:** Carefully configured across all focusable controls to guarantee smooth, professional keyboard navigation via the `Tab` key, ensuring a structured and intuitive user flow.

 ---